Quintom Dark Energy: Future Attractor and Phantom Crossing in Light of DESI DR2 Observation: Constraints from Data Analysis

 Table~\ref{tab:bestfit} summarizes the best-fit (mean) values together with the corresponding $68\%$ confidence-level limits for both the cosmological and model parameters obtained in our study.
 These constraints are derived using the three different combinations of observational data sets introduced in the previous section.
-For reference, we also display the results obtained for the standard $\Lambda$CDM scenario.
+For reference, we also display the results obtained for the $\Lambda$CDM and $w_{0}w_{a}$ scenario.

 The marginalized one and two-dimensional posterior distributions of the background cosmological parameters $H_0$, $\Omega_{b0}$, $\Omega_{m0}$, and $\Omega_{\rm DE0}$ are displayed in Fig.~\ref{fig:Final_Quintom_vs_lcdm}.
 The corresponding constraints on the dark-energy sector parameters, including $\Omega_{\phi 0}$, $\Omega_{\sigma 0}$, $w_{\rm DE}$, and the model parameter $\lambda_{\phi}$, are shown in Fig.~\ref{fig:Final_All_Quintom}.
 In these figures, the results obtained from data Set~1, Set~2, and Set~3 are represented by red, green, and blue contours, respectively.
-The $\Lambda$CDM constraints are indicated by dotted curves, while solid curves correspond to the quintom model.
+The $\Lambda$CDM and $w_{0}w_{a}$ constraints are indicated by dashed and dotted curves, while solid curves correspond to the quintom model.

-Across all three data combinations, the inferred values of the Hubble constant in the quintom scenario are slightly lower than those obtained in the $\Lambda$CDM case, although the shifts remain within the $1\sigma$ confidence level and therefore do not indicate a statistically significant deviation.
-The matter density parameter $\Omega_{m0}$ is consistently higher in the quintom model, with a corresponding reduction in the dark energy density parameter $\Omega_{\rm DE0}$.
-This behaviour is a direct consequence of the effective dynamical dark energy equation of state being greater than $-1$ today for the quintom model.
+Across all three data combinations, the inferred values of the Hubble constant in both the quintom and $w_{0}w_{a}$ scenarios are slightly lower than those obtained in the $\Lambda$CDM case, although the shifts remain within the $1\sigma$ confidence level and therefore do not indicate a statistically significant deviation.
+The matter density parameter $\Omega_{m0}$ is systematically higher in the dynamical dark energy models, particularly in the $w_{0}w_{a}$ parametrization, with a corresponding reduction in the dark energy density parameter $\Omega_{\rm DE0}$.
+This trend reflects the fact that the effective dark energy equation of state in these dynamical dark energy models deviates from $w=-1$ towards the $w>-1$ at current epoch.
+In particular, the $w_{0}w_{a}$ model exhibits the largest deviation from $w=-1$, while the quintom model remains closer to the cosmological constant.

 The decomposition of the dark energy sector reveals that the present cosmic acceleration is predominantly driven by the canonical scalar field, with $\Omega_{\phi 0}\simeq 0.5$, while the phantom component contributes subdominantly, with $\Omega_{\sigma 0}\sim 0.17$ - $0.19$ depending on the data set.
 The total dark energy equation-of-state parameter is constrained to lie in the range $-0.92 \lesssim w_{\rm DE} \lesssim -0.87$, indicating a clear departure from a pure cosmological constant and favouring a dynamical dark energy behaviour.